iridl/iridl.github.io/docsrc/admin/installation.md

 Among other things, the ansible playbook has created structures (directories, groups, a database, and permissions) to support the installation of datasets.
 You can now install your data as described in {ref}`installing-data`.
 A member of the IRI staff will typically be involved in this process, as it may involve copying large amounts of data from an IRI server to yours.

 ## Use your new Data Library
 You should now be able to visit your Data Library server in a browser.
-For next steps, see the {doc}`maintenance` page of the current guide, particularly the section {ref}`debugging`, and the {doc}`/user/index`.
+For next steps, see the {doc}`maintenance` page of the current guide, and the {doc}`/user/index`.